toolforger/elementary-demo/readme.md

 The following is _not_ covered:

-* Writing an code-generating annotation processor where the generated code requires runtime code or annotations on `@Retention(RUNTIME)`.
+* Writing a code-generating annotation processor where the generated code requires runtime code or annotations on `@Retention(RUNTIME)`.
   You'd split such a project into two modules:
     * `foo-runtime`, which contains the runtime artifacts that the generated code expects.